jacotton/Nucmer2Circos/README.md

 # Nucmer.2.circos.pl

 A simple perl script that takes output from nucmer or promer in the mummer package and creates input files that should make reasonable pretty circos 'ribbon' plots of the similarity hits.
+Sets lots of helpful circos config, but you will probably still want to edit some things by hand, like output files

 usage is: perl Nucmer.2.circos.pl [options] <deltafile>